nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/Integrated-Cloning.md

 #### Example
 > In the diagram below, the SmartGit user has configured integrations with multiple hosting providers and has selected the *Azure DevOps* icon.
-> A list of repositories available to the user on Azure DevOps is is displayed beneath each organizational folder:
+> A list of repositories available to the user on Azure DevOps is displayed beneath each organizational folder:

 ![Cloning a Repository using a connected Hosting Provider](../images/Integrations-Cloning.png)